Blockchain-Mexico/PaLM-rlhf-pytorch_with_spec/pyAI-(ChatDiary)/trueGPT/specs.md

 main()

+Data Collection:

+Initialize an empty list to store the data
+Loop through each data source and perform the following steps:
+a.
+Connect to the data source
+b.
+Query the data
+c.
+Parse the data into a standardized format
+d.
+Append the data to the list
+Save the list of data to a file
+Data Preprocessing:

+Load the data from the file
+Loop through each data point and perform the following steps:
+a.
+Remove any unnecessary features or columns
+b.
+Handle any missing data by imputing or removing
+c.
+Transform the data as necessary (e.g., normalization, one-hot encoding)
+d.
+Save the preprocessed data to a new file

 RNN architecture: Define the architecture of the RNN, including the number and type of layers (e.g., LSTM, GRU), the number of hidden units, and the initialization of the weights.

 Training loop: Implement a training loop that iteratively feeds batches of data to the RNN, computes the loss using a cross-entropy loss function, and updates the model parameters using backpropagation through time.